 Again in this last case there are some slight technical and scientific hurdles such as: How do we build such an advanced space ship, and where is the closest black hole to our Solar system, and how do we travel fast enough to get there and back, can the ship resist the extreme mechanical and gravitational stress nearby the event horizon…

-Another problem of this machine is also that it can’t get you negative time gains (traveling to the past), and in order to overcome these issues we must use tiny black holes also called microsingularities.
+Another problem of this machine is also that it can’t yield negative time gains (traveling to the past), and in order to overcome these issues we must use tiny black holes also called microsingularities.

 The smallest black hole in town